-When I talk about bullet journaling, I’m inevitably asked, “What is that exactly?”
+When I talk about my Bullet Journal®, I’m inevitably asked, “What is that exactly?”

-Bullet Journaling is the analog system for the digital age.
+The Bullet Journal® is the analog system for the digital age.
 It’s a paper and pen method of planning that actually works!

 It works because it’s a system that changes with you and works for you.
 It’s forgiving and customizable.